Serbia moves to defuse protests over Rio Tinto lithium mine

 The protests are the biggest challenge yet to the increasingly autocratic rule of President Aleksandar Vucic, who has denounced the road blockades as illegal and claimed they are being financed from abroad to destabilize the Balkan country.

+Vucic said the suspension of the laws does not represent his “defeat and weakness” or his caving in to pressure from the protesters “who want my head."

+“I apologize to citizens for the terror of irresponsible people," Vucic said at a press conference, adding that he expects more protests despite the law suspension.

-Serbian environmental groups and civil society organizations are angry that Serbian authorities have lowered a referendum threshold on major projects in the country and written another law that would lead to the swift expropriation of private property near major construction projects.
+Serbian environmental groups and civil society organizations were angry that Serbian authorities lowered a referendum threshold on major projects in the country and wrote another law that would lead to the swift expropriation of private property near major construction projects.
 Activists argue this would pave the way for Rio Tinto to quickly launch the lithium mine.

 The Serbian government said in a statement Wednesday that the expropriation law will be withdrawn for further public discussion while the referendum law would be amended.